buckmelton/phase-0/week-4/nums-letters.md

 	=> nil
 	```
 	(Note: the "+ 3" is to account for the 3 additional leap days in a typical decade.)

+* How does Ruby handle addition, subtraction, multiplication, and division of numbers?

+	With the normal operators +, -, *, /.

+* What is the difference between integers and floats?

+	Integers are whole numbers, with no fractions or decimal points.
+E.g. 10
+	Floating-point numbers have a decimal point, and so include fractions or portions of whole numbers.
+E.g. 10.2

+* What is the difference between integer and float division?

+	Integer division produces only a whole number.
+Any fractional part is dropped.
+E.g. 10 / 4 = 2 (the .5 is dropped).
+	Float division retains any fractional part.
+10 / 4 = 2.5.

+* What are strings?
+Why and when would you use them?

+	A string is a sequence of 0 or more letters.
+You would use them to represent any kind of text.

+* What are local variables?
+Why and when would you use them?

+	A local variable is a name for a value.
+Put another way, a local variable represents a value.
+	A variable's value can change, while the variable name remains the same.
+	For example, the variable my_address can be assigned to stand for '407 Trenton St'.
+	If I move, the same variable my_address can be updated to stand for '503 Lexington Dr'.

+* How was this challenge?
+Did you get a good review of some of the basics?

+	I have a programming background so this challenge was pretty easy!